M-muchoki-i/phase-1-object-ball/README.md

   - `"blocks"`
   - `"slamDunks"`

-Use the following data to populate your `gameObject` as outlined above.
+:Use the following data to populate your `gameObject` as outlined above.

 Home Team: